lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Besides these common transport oriented properties, EDHOC transport  additionally needs to support the correlation between EDHOC messages, including an indication of a message being message_1.
 The correlation may reuse existing mechanisms in the transport protocol.
 For example, the Token in CoAP may be used to correlate EDHOC messages in a CoAP response and an associated CoAP request.
 In the absense of correlation between a message received and a message previously sent inherent to the transport, the EDHOC connection identifiers may be added, e.g. by prepending the appropriate connection identifier (when available from the EDHOC protocol) to the EDHOC message. {{coap}} describes how to use connection identifiers and message_1 indication with CoAP.

 The Initiator and the Responder need to have agreed on a transport to be used for EDHOC, see {{applicability}}.
-It is recommended to transport EDHOC in CoAP payloads, see {{coap}}.
+Transport of EDHOC in CoAP payloads is described in {{coap}}.

 ## Authentication Parameters {#auth-key-id}